 7. Keep your cat’s backpack/carrier warm.

 If you’ll be exploring outdoors in the cold for a longer period of time, you can line your cat’s backpack or carrier with blankets.
 You can also add a heat source, such as a self-warming heating pad, heated bed, or hand warmers (like Hot Hands).
-Your cat can take breaks from the cold by riding in his backpack and enjoying some warmth.
+Your cat can take breaks from the cold by riding in their backpack and enjoying some warmth.

 Be sure to wrap hand warmers and heating pads in a blanket so your cat isn’t in direct contact with the heat source.
-You wouldn’t want him to get too hot or even burnt.
+You wouldn’t want them to get too hot or even burnt.

 8. Avoid salt, antifreeze, or any kind of deicer.